 1. Schedule it in.

 Start by setting time aside each week to stay on track.
 How much time?
 Doctors suggest you spend 120 minutes outside a week to reap the benefits.
-Start prioritizing time outdoors the same way you might prioritize the gym, adding it to your weekly calendar or schedule book, and committing to the time you’ve scheduled in.
+Start prioritizing time outdoors the same way you might prioritize the gym, adding it to your weekly calendar and committing to the time you’ve scheduled in.

 2. Find your favourite spot.